GREsau/schemars/docs/2-implementing.md

 # Implementing JsonSchema

-How to implement JsonSchema manually, without deriving it...

-[Deriving `JsonSchema`]({% link 1-deriving.md %}) is usually the easiest way to enable JSON schema generation for your types.
+[Deriving `JsonSchema`]({{ site.baseurl }}{% link 1-deriving.md %}) is usually the easiest way to enable JSON schema generation for your types.
 But if you need more customisation, you can also implement `JsonSchema` manually.
 This trait has two associated functions which must be implemented, and one which can optionally be implemented:

 ## schema_name
 ```rust